jtablesaw/tablesaw/README.md

 First, almost no-one needs distributed analytics.
 On a single server, table saw will let you work _interactively_ with a 2,000,000,000 row table.
 (We plan to raise that ceiling, btw.)
 Second, it should be super easy to use: To that end we happily steal ideas from everything from spreadsheets to specialized column stores like KDB.

-You can find an introductory tutorial here: https://jtablesaw.wordpress.com/2016/06/24/an-introduction-to-tablesaw/
+You can find an introductory tutorial here: https://jtablesaw.wordpress.com/an-introduction/

+The JavaDoc can be found here: http://lwhite1.github.io/tablesaw/apidocs/

 ###What Tablesaw does today:
 * Import data from RDBMS and CSV files